22 DAYS ●

 Admire the intricacies and Fengshui of the Humble Administrator’s Garden

-Heading to Beijing’s symbolic heart, stroll across Tiananmen Square and into the sprawling magnificence of the Forbidden City to discover a complex full of imperial riches.
-Later, enjoy a rickshaw ride through the warren-like hutongs and meet a local family where you will learn about local culture and customs.
-This evening sit down to a traditional dinner of Peking Duck.
+This morning, head to Beijing’s symbolic heart, Tiananmen Square and stroll into the sprawling magnificence of the Forbidden City to discover a complex full of imperial riches.
+Take a leisurely stroll through the narrow alleys of the warren-like hutongs and learn more about living in this traditional area.
+This evening, sit down to a traditional dinner of Peking duck.

-Fly to Wuhan and transfer to Yichang to board your Yangtze River cruise vessel, where you will stay for the next four nights.
+Fly to Wuhan and travel to Yichang to board your Yangtze River cruise vessel, where you will stay for the next four nights.

-The Three Gorges Dam showcases a massive feat of engineering but as we cruise upstream nature takes over, revealing some of world’s most dramatic scenery including the Three Gorges themselves.
-Over the next three days prepare for one breath-taking panorama after another, and take a side trip to the attractive Shennong Stream or Goddess Stream and the Shibaozhai Temple or Fengdu Ghost City.
+The Three Gorges Dam showcases a massive feat of engineering but as you cruise upstream nature takes over, revealing some of the world’s most dramatic scenery including the Three Gorges themselves.
+Over the next few days prepare for one breathtaking panorama after another.
+Enjoy a side trip to the attractive Shennong or Goddess Stream, as well as various shore excursions.

-Visit Chengdu’s famous Panda Conservation Centre to see and learn about China’s celebrated bears in surroundings that mirror their natural habitat.
-A look around the informative museum gives an overview of the Reserve’s breeding programme.
-Later, stroll through the vibrant People’s Park with a stop at Matchmaker’s Corner where parents search for worthy suitors for their children.
-Visit a traditional tea house and wander through the Wide and Narrow Alleys.
+Visit Chengdu’s famous Panda Conservation Centre to see and learn about China’s celebrated bears up close in surroundings that mirror their natural habitat.
+A look around the informative museum gives an overview of the reserve’s breeding programme.
+Later, stroll through the vibrant People’s Park with a stop at Matchmaker’s Corner, where parents search for worthy suitors for their children.
+Also stop at a traditional tea house and wander through the Wide and Narrow Alleys.
 Tonight, dine on delicious Sichuanese food.

-Take a relaxed cruise along the Li River to the charming village of Yangshuo.
-Around every river bend is a view to take your breath away as jagged karst peaks loom over rural scenes of lush greenery, grazing buffalo and local fisherman.
-Yangshuo sits in an exquisite rural location, surrounded by green paddy fields and dramatic limestone karsts.
-Spend the morning exploring the countryside before an afternoon at leisure.
-There are many activities available including cycling, rafting, and walking though you may prefer to relax in the town.
-This evening, see the famous cormorant fishermen.
+Take a relaxed cruise along the Li River to the charming town of Yangshuo.
+Around every river bend is a view to take your breath away as jagged karst peaks loom over rural scenes of lush greenery, grazing buffalo and local fishermen.

-Today travel to Suzhou.
-Suzhou is renowned for its gardens – visit one of the finest, the Humble Administrator’s Garden.
-Cruise the Grand Canal and return to Shanghai to dine on local cuisine.
+Travel to Suzhou.
+Suzhou is renowned for its gardens – visit one of its finest, the Humble Administrator’s Garden.
+Cruise the Grand Canal before returning to Shanghai for a dinner of Shanghainese cuisine.

-Shanghai is China’s great metropolis, east and west colliding on streets lined with skyscrapers and old temples.
-Visit the peaceful Yu Gardens and atmospheric old town before the Shanghai Museum, the People’s Square and admiring the architecture on the Bund.
+Shanghai is China’s great metropolis, where east and west collide.
+Visit the Shanghai Museum, People’s Square and admire the architecture on the Bund.
 Later, view the city from the Huangpu River on a cruise.
 The next day visit a silk factory, the classical Yu Garden and stop in the old town before exploring futuristic Pudong.
 Tonight, enjoy the ERA acrobatic show.